g2nb/nbtools/README.md

 * Flexible theming and APIs to extend the nbtools functionality.
 * A WYSIWYG editor for markdown cells (provided as part of the accompanying `juptyter-wyswyg` package).

-**nbtools** was developed as part of the [GenePattern Notebook](http://genepattern-notebook.org) environment.
-This environment also serves as an example of how nbtools can be extended and applied to a specific domain: in its case, bioinformatics.
+**nbtools** was developed as part of the [g2nb project](https://github.com/g2nb).
+This project also serves as an example of how nbtools can be extended and applied to a specific domain: in its case, bioinformatics.

 ### **Looking for JupyterLab support?**
 **JupyterLab support in is currently in beta.
 You can find it in its own branch.
-[Just click here!](https://github.com/genepattern/nbtools/tree/lab)**
+[Just click here!](https://github.com/g2nb/nbtools/tree/lab)**

 ## Installation